apache/yunikorn-site/docs/get_started/get_started.md

 By default, the helm chart will install the scheduler, web-server and the admission-controller in the cluster.
 When `admission-controller` is installed, it simply routes all traffic to YuniKorn.
 That means the resource scheduling is delegated to YuniKorn.
-You can disable it by setting `embedAdmissionController` flag to false during the helm install.
+You can disable it by setting `embedAdmissionController` flag to `false` during the helm install.

+The YuniKorn scheduler can also be deployed as a Kubernetes scheduler plugin by setting the Helm `enableSchedulerPlugin` flag to `true`.
+This will deploy an alternate Docker image which contains YuniKorn compiled together with the default scheduler.
+This new mode offers better compatibility with the default Kubernetes scheduler and is suitable for use with the admission controller delegating all scheduling to YuniKorn.
+Because this mode is still very new, it is not enabled by default.

+If you are unsure which deployment mode you should use, refer to our [side-by-side comparison](user_guide/deployment_modes).

 Further configuration options for installing YuniKorn via Helm are available in the [YuniKorn Helm hub page](https://hub.helm.sh/charts/yunikorn/yunikorn).

 If you don't want to use helm charts, you can find our step-by-step